tejeswari-pattimi/cheatsheet-ai/README.md

 This application is built with extensibility in mind.
 You can easily add support for additional LLMs alongside the existing integrations:

 - Uses Groq API Llama 4 Maverick vision model
-- You can add Deepseek, Grok, Llama, or any other AI model as alternative options
 - The application architecture allows for multiple LLM backends to coexist
 - Users have the freedom to choose their preferred AI provider